-While it may be tempting to place your stretching routine on the back burner, there are multiple reasons to increase your muscular elasticity, or flexibility.
+While it may be tempting to place your stretching routine on the back burner, there are multiple reasons to increase your muscle elasticity, or flexibility.
 Improvements in range of motion and athletic capability, stress reduction and better sleep are all benefits of a regular stretching routine.

 Muscles can become constricted, negatively affecting flexibility, appearance and capability.
 During static stretches, you hold your muscle in a lengthened position to increase muscle fiber length and elasticity.
-The stretches can help restore tight muscles and help you unwind -- in fact, the muscular relaxation makes it important to do static stretches after a workout, not before.
+The stretches can help restore tight muscles and help you unwind — in fact, the muscular relaxation makes it important to do static stretches after a workout, not before.